sakshamhere/Security/Concepts/Active_Directory/Basics_of_Active_Directory.md

 ## Domain Controller

 The server that runs the Active Directory Domain services is known as a `Domain Controller (DC).`

-1. `Hosts copy of AD Directory store`
+- It Hosts copy of AD Directory store

-2. `Provides Authentication and Authorisation Services`
+- It Provides Authentication and Authorisation Services

-3. `Replicates updates to other domain controllers in domain and forest`
+- It Replicates updates to other domain controllers in domain and forest

-4. `Allows Administrative access to manage user accounts and network resources`
+- Allows Administrative access to manage user accounts and network resources

-# Active Directory Domain Service (AD DS)
+## Active Directory Domain Service (AD DS)

 `AD DS` is the core of `Windows Domain`.